intrajp/signage-on-pi/README.md

 For now, this package is amenable to us.

-buildroot-2018.05.tar.gz
+buildroot-2018.08.tar.gz

 untar the package.

-goto rasberrypi2 on this project.
+goto rasberrypi directory on this project.

-copy config_signage_on_pi2 as .config to the directory buildroot.
+copy config file as .config to the directory buildroot.

+Note that rpi3 stuff is still in the testing state.

 ```
 $ make menuconfig
 ```